About USC Gould

 Pastore holds a BA (Phi Beta Kappa) from Colgate University and a JD from Yale Law School, where she was a senior editor of the Yale Law Review.
 She clerked for Judge Marilyn Hall Patel, U.S. District Court for the Northern District of California.
 Prior to law school, she was a Fulbright-sponsored teaching assistant in a Paris public school.

 - "Edwards v.
-California: When Paupers Became People," in The Poverty Law Canon (forthcoming, University of Michigan Press)
+California: When Paupers Became People," in The Poverty Law Canon (University of Michigan Press, 2016) - (www)

-- "Gideon is My Co-Pilot: The Promise of Civil Right to Counsel Pilot Programs," 17 University of District of Columbia Law Review 75 (2014)
+- "Gideon is My Co-Pilot: The Promise of Civil Right to Counsel Pilot Programs," 17 The University of the District of Columbia Law Review 75 (2014). - (Hein)

 - "Email and Attorney-Client Privilege: Cautionary Tales for Employee and Employer," LA County Bar Update, April 2011.